 You can also see an array of these kinds of products here on the Google Images search.
 You’ll see that you’ll be able to add the great safety of grab bars throughout the house quite easily!

-The Curve Grab Bar sold online by Walgreens is another very clever type of safety bar.
+The Curve Grab Bar is another very clever type of safety bar.

 It’s a wall mounted safety bar that integrates a vertical bar with a horizontal bar and it also adds a double curved handle making this one of the most versatile grab bars you could possibly use!